-What is fatty Liver
+What is Fatty Liver

 The liver is one of the largest organs in the body and plays a crucial role in processing nutrients, filtering toxins from the blood, and producing essential substances like bile, which helps digest fats.
 However, when too much fat builds up in the liver, it can interfere with its normal functions.